 Kate holds a Professional Diploma in Performance from Millennium Dance 2000, BA Hons Dance (Science) from Middlesex University, MSc Dance Science from the University of Wolverhampton, PGCHE from Middlesex University, and is a Fellow of the Higher Education Academy.

 Kate is also a qualified Pilates matwork teacher (Pilates Foundation UK, The Place ), a level 4 Strength and Conditioning coach, and an Exercise to Music instructor (YMCA).
-She has been a Lecturer in Dance at Middlesex University since 2006, where her teaching has included Humphrey-based technique, performance, Pilates, fitness for dance, dance science, and teaching dance technique, and her research interests are in enhancing dancers health, fitness and performance.
+She has been a Lecturer in Dance at Middlesex University since 2006, where her teaching has included Humphrey-based technique, performance, Pilates, fitness for dance, dance science, and teaching dance technique, and her research interests are in enhancing dancers health, well-being, fitness and performance.

 Trish Liggett, CIDESCO, LSSM (Hons.), OLY